selimslab/selimslab.github.io/_posts/notes/phil/books/2020-1-31-great-thinkers.md

 very little is needed to make a happy life

-**Anxiety**

-anxiety is the gap between fear and hope

-when you face your fear, it vanishes
+Anxiety is the gap between fear and hope.
+When you face your fear, it vanishes

-to reduce worry, assume the worst

-expect everything, dress rehersal for catastrophe
+To reduce worry, assume the worst. expect everything, dress rehersal for catastrophe

-**Anger**

-Anger is the collision of hope and reality

-sad AND unexpected -> anger

-if you expect anything, nothing makes you much angry
+Anger is the collision of hope and reality.
+Something has to be both sad and unexpected to cause anger.
+If you expect anything, nothing makes you much angry

-**Fortuna**

-we blame ourselves but most things are so random

-be suspicious of success and gentle on ourselves in failure

-much of what we get, we don't deserve
+We blame ourselves but most things are so random.
+Be suspicious of success and gentle on ourselves in failure.
+Much of what we get, we don't deserve

-astronomy is humbling and corrects the perspective
+Astronomy is humbling and corrects the perspective

 ## Lao Tzu